The Guild has been in existence for 60 years (established in 1958). It aims to:

 An invoice for the annual subscription is sent out every January – February, but members can join at any time during the year.

-The Guild's Constitution and Rules (last amended in October 2011) can be found here.
+The Guild's Constitution and Rules (last amended at the Guild annual meeting in October 2018) can be found here (pdf 0.2 MB).

 Download the Guild Membership Form 2018 here (pdf 0.1 MB).